S3-working-group/s3-practical-guide/docs/all.md

   <dd><p>Describe organizational drivers to support understanding and communication about situations that are relevant for the organizational to respond to, and for recalling why particular activities are undertaken and why specific decisions are made.</p></dd>

   <dt><a href="determine-requirements.html">Determine Requirements</a></dt>
-  <dd><p>Determine what’s required to respond appropriately to an organizational driver, before making a specific decision about what to do.</p></dd>
+  <dd><p>Determine what's required to respond appropriately to an organizational driver, before making a specific decision about what to do.</p></dd>

   <dt><a href="development-plan.html">Development Plan</a></dt>
   <dd><p>A plan for how to develop more effective ways of accounting for a domain, agreed between delegator and delegatee.</p></dd>